Foreign Exchange Compliance Colombia Property - Lynceus Law Firm

 After Form F4 is filed, the Banco de la República issues the official FDI certificate.
 This certificate is required for investor visa applications and for repatriation of funds when you sell.
 We obtain the certificate and deliver it to you as part of your ownership file.

-Deposit registration (promesa stage)
+Deposit registration (promise stage)

 For transactions where a deposit is paid before the final deed, the deposit transfer must also be registered.
-We handle the FDI registration for the deposit at the promesa stage and update it at closing to reflect the final transfer amount — ensuring the full investment is correctly documented from start to finish.
+We handle the FDI registration for the deposit at the promise stage and update it at closing to reflect the final transfer amount - ensuring the full investment is correctly documented from start to finish.

 Post-closing FDI update